Veiled Prophet Parade and Ball: Belles and the Queens of Love and Beauty

 The custom of singling out a young woman for special attention began with the first Veiled Prophet Ball in 1878, when Suzanne (Susie) Slayback was chosen by the first Veiled Prophet, John G. Priest, to be the "belle" of the ball at the age of 16.
 According to a 1958 article in the St. Louis Globe-Democrat, in those earlier times it was "the custom of the Prophet to select a girl for his partner in the first dance at the ball."

-In 1884 the title of this honoree was changed to Queen of Love and Beauty.
+In 1894 the title of this honoree was changed to Queen of Love and Beauty.
 She was to "act as regent" between the Prophet's yearly visits and to "be in charge of the social life of the city."

-In 2021 and 2022, two celebrities were denounced in social media for having been Veiled Prophet Queens when young.